rmsandu/rmsandu.github.io.old/bio.md

                     <li>Developed image processing and computer vision workflows for numerical evaluation of image-based liver cancer therapies in clinical interventions.</li>
                     <li>Led the integration of AI/ML technologies in cross-functional European teams from 3 different countries formed of engineers, radiologists and surgeons to implement data-driven decisions minimally invasive ablation treatments.</li>
                     <li>Build statistical, mathematical and ML models using Python, R, and SQL to curate and analyze large, multimodal data including images (CT, MRI) and patient records from European patient clinical trials.</li>
-                    <li>Contributed topeer-reviewed publications and presented at conferences on the topic of computer-assisted medical imaging technologies.</li>
+                    <li>Contributed to peer-reviewed publications and presented at conferences on the topic of computer-assisted medical imaging technologies.</li>
                 </ul>
             </div>
             <div class="job">
                 <h3>Senior Scientist & Technical Expert | CSL Behring AG | Bern, Switzerland | 2021 - 2022</h3>
                 <ul>
-                    <li>Programmed rfeproducible and repeatable analytics pipelines for automatic data quality controls of pharmaceutical drugs manufacturing processes.</li>
+                    <li>Programmed reproducible and repeatable analytics pipelines for automatic data quality controls of pharmaceutical drugs manufacturing processes.</li>
                     <li>Developed and implemented efficient data processing pipelines in R and Visual Basic to streamline data analysis procedures, resulting in reduction of validation errors.</li>
                 </ul>
             </div>